arnauddrain/yggplus/README.md

 # yggplus
-A plugin for YGG torrent interface
+A plugin for YGG torrent interface.
+The extension can be downloaded [here](https://chrome.google.com/webstore/detail/pmgcnlblbioeammhnochgljnopbagnhp/).